 - Rest after lunch / siesta

-My main health issues revolve around overwork both physical and mental.
+My main health issues revolve around overwork on both physical and mental planes.
 Increased levels of inflammation are something I need to manage on a daily basis.
 Fortunately, it is very easy.
-I just skip dinner and next morning the swelling and pain is down.
-Most times I have breakfast.
+Just skipping dinner guarantees that swelling and pain are gone by the morning.
+Most mornings I have breakfast.
 Then lunch around midday and something light at around five.
-This way I feed for eight hours and fast for sixteen.
+This way I feed myself for eight hours and fast for sixteen.
 If I want to step up in intensity, I only have breakfast and lunch and nothing after.
 I have a window of only four hours of eating and 20 fasting.
 The results next morning are impressive.
 No hunger, high energy, no pain, no puffiness or swelling and a bright mind.

-The second most powerful way to maintain my energy levels and mental focus is having a nap after lunch.
+The second most powerful way to maintain energy levels and mental focus is having a nap after lunch.
 I know this is not an option to many and I am privileged to be able to do it.
-There is nothing like a little siesta after food to perk up the mind for the afternoon and avoid the slump.
-The fact that we feel tired after eating is a physiological message to go and lie down.
+There is nothing like a little siesta after food to perk up the mind for the afternoon and avoid the 4pm slump.
+The fact that we feel tired after eating is a physiological message, a craving, to go and lie down.
 This allows the blood to come to the stomach and deliver the enzymes for digestion.
 10-15 minutes is already enough, and it is best done lying on the left side.
 Closing the eyes and allowing the food coma to take place is second to nothing in injecting energy into our system for the afternoon.
-You’ll avoid cravings and create well broken-down material for better absorption, elimination and deep level nourishmen
+You’ll avoid unhealthy cravings and create well broken-down material for better absorption, elimination and deep level nourishment.

 The most important recommendation for routines in ayurveda is to be timely.
 Our bodies work in relation with the surrounding environment in all its dimensions, especially with the light and dark cycle.
 We are energetic beings and have a potential for storing and consuming high amounts of energy.
 Timing our activities correctly is what guarantees maximum performance.